chislon/api-abstraction/README.md

 The configuration file 'default.json' shall contain:
 * "clientId" from Google Developers Console, typically ends in ".apps.googleusercontent.com"
 * "clientSecret" from Google Developers Console
-* "callback" the full callback URL, such as http://127.0.0.1/callback
+* "callback" the full callback URL, should point to /callback/ for the application, such as http://127.0.0.1/callback if running on localhost port 80
 * "cookieSecret" a secret to encrypt session cookies with
 * "key" LCBO API key